HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 ##### Titles

-The page title is shown as the anchor text in search engine results and is generally considered one of the most valuable on-page elements that impacts a page’s ability to rank.
+The page title is shown as the anchor text in search engine results and is generally considered one of the most valuable on-page elements that impacts a page's ability to rank.

 When analyzing the usage of the title tag, it was found that 98.75% of desktop homepages are featuring one, while 98.7% of mobile homepages are.
 This represents a slight improvement vs. [last year](../2019/seo#page-titles) when it was found that 97.1% of mobile pages were featuring a title tag.